mastering-js/masteringjs.io/tutorials/vue/vue-select.md

 ```

 **Note:** On iOS, if the initial value of your `v-model` does not match any of the
-options, it will cause the `<select>` tag to be rendered in a "unselected" state.
-This will
-cause the user to not be able to select the first item as any browser running on iOS will not
-fire a change event in this case.
-Therefore, we recommend using a disabled option with an empty
-value as the first element to avoid this problem.
+options, it will cause the browser to render the `<select>` tag in a "unselected" state.
+Any browser running on iOS won't fire a change event for a `<select>` in an unselected tag, which means the user won't be able to select the first option.
+Therefore, we recommend using a `disabled` option with an empty value as the first element.

-# Getting `v-for` Involved
+# With `v-for`

-With `v-for`, you can display every value in an array.
+With `v-for`, you can create an option for every value in an array.
 Below is an example:

 <div style = "outline-style: solid" id="demo">